Christian1984/vfrmap-for-vr/README.md

 - Add, remove and modify waypoints and tracks on the map<sup>\*</sup>
 - Watch charts and checklists inside the integrated charts viewer<sup>\*</sup>
 - Take notes inflight with your mouse on the integrated notepad<sup>\*</sup>
+- Automatically create snapshots/savegames from your flights every few minutes so you're able to recover Flight Simulator instabilities and crashes (fully configurable, see [Advanced Usage Section](#advanced-usage) for details)<sup>\*</sup>

 *(\*) indicates "premium"-features that are available in FSKneeboard PRO, which is available for a Pay-What-You-Want-Price at https://fskneeboard.com/buy-now*